 If you pay close attention to your plant, you’ll be able to diagnose any problems it might be experiencing.

 For example, if the leaves are turning yellow, your plant is likely getting too much sunlight and should be moved farther away from the light source.
+If you have it right next to a sunny window, try placing it a few feet away from it, instead, especially if you’re in a warm climate.

 If the soil feels dry, give your plant a good watering and if the soil feels moist, give it a few days before your water again.

 Also, if the flowers are not gaining color, this means the plant isn’t getting enough sunlight.
-Most anthurium blooms are red, pink, white, or yellow, so if the blooms are the same color as the foliage, then that’s your sign to move it closer towards the sunlight.
+Most anthurium blooms are red, pink, white, or yellow, so if the blooms are the same color as the foliage, then that’s your sign to move it closer to the sunlight.

 Remember that anthuriums need enough light to produce their flowers, so make sure you place your plant in a spot that gets several hours of indirect sunlight each day.

 Anthurium blooms are famously long-blooming.
 The blooms last about three months before dying off and taking a good rest.
+That’s a long time!

 Always protect your hands when you trim your anthurium because the plant can cause minor skin irritation.
+Also, it’s best to sanitize your shears or scissors before pruning any plant to prevent the spread of any plant disease.

 Fertilizing Anthuriums Plants

 Always choose a fertilizer that is high in phosphorus and low in nitrogen; phosphorus will encourage blooms whereas nitrogen can strangle them.
+Liquid fertilizer is best and is easy to find at any garden center or chain hardware store.
+Kelp liquid fertilizer or one that specifies is made for houseplants.

 Anthurium care is not complicated or time-consuming.
 If you can remember to water your anthurium when the soil is dry and place it in a spot that gets plenty of indirect sunlight, then you should be able to enjoy anthurium plants in your home.